Queens: In popular culture

-Queens has also served as a setting for various fictional characters, including Peter Parker / Spider-Man from Marvel Comics.
-He grew up in Forest Hills with his Aunt May and Uncle Ben, and Archie Bunker of All in the Family, who lived at the fictional 704 Hauser Street in Astoria.
+Queens has also served as a setting for various fictional characters.
+Notably, the Marvel Comics characters Peter Parker / Spider-Man and Frank Castle/The Punisher from Marvel Comics are both from Queens, with the former being from Forest Hills and the latter being from Astoria. and Archie Bunker of All in the Family, who lived at the fictional 704 Hauser Street in Astoria.
 The popular sitcom The King of Queens is set in the titular borough, with the main characters living in a house in Rego Park.
 The movie Somewhere in Queens, starring Queens native Ray Romano, is also set in the title borough.

 The Cemetery Belt

 Several large cemeteries in Queens – St. Michaels, Luthern, Calvary, Cypress Hill, Mt.
 Olivet and Mt.
 Zion – together with several in Brooklyn are collectively known as The Cemetery Belt.
 There are about five million burials in the borough and Calvary, with about 3 million burials, has the largest number of interments of any cemetery in the United States.